Skip to Content

 $1,499

-Comfortbilt has an option slightly smaller than the HP22 that could be perfect to warm up smaller spaces.
-The HP50 (available in burgundy) is ranked 11th in the heating category, so you know that it’s one of the best quality pellet heaters you can buy.
+Comfortbilt has an option slightly smaller than the HP22 that could be perfect for warming up smaller spaces.
+The HP50 (available in burgundy) is ranked 11th in the heating category, so you know it’s one of the best quality pellet heaters you can buy.

 The HP50 produces 42, 000 British Thermal Units, which is enough to heat up spaces of up to 2, 200 square feet.